alfredstahl69/nixossurface9/README.md

 # 🚀 Installing NixOS on a Surface Pro 9

-This guide documents the process of installing NixOS on a Surface Pro 9 using Btrfs subvolumes and a reproducible Git-based setup.
-It includes partitioning, installation, post-setup, and even how to make your GRUB menu look awesome with Minegrub 🟦🟨
+This guide documents the process of installing NixOS on a Surface Pro 9 using Btrfs subvolumes, a swapfile for hibernation, and a reproducible Git-based setup.
+It includes partitioning, installation, swap setup, post-setup, and even how to make your GRUB menu look awesome with Minegrub 🟦🟨

 ---